Rep. Louie Gohmert tests positive for coronavirus before planning to fly with Trump to Texas

 Kerri Kupec, a Justice Department spokeswoman, said Barr will be tested today for COVID-19 because of his proximity to Gohmert at the hearing.

+Gohmert said last month he chose not to wear a mask because he was being tested regularly for the virus, a reason Trump had previously used for not routinely wearing a mask in public.

+"I don't have the coronavirus, turns out as of yesterday I've never had it.
+But if I get it, you'll never see me without a mask," he told CNN in June.

-Gohmert is the latest in a growing string of White House aides and politicians who have tested positive for the virus.
+Gohmert is the latest in a growing string of Trump aides and politicians who have contracted the virus.

 NATIONAL SECURITY ADVISER ROBERT O'BRIEN TESTS POSITIVE FOR CORONAVIRUS